 How to Read Your UAE Company's Profit and Loss Statement

-The profit and loss statement — also called the income statement — is one of the most important financial documents your UAE company produces.
-Understanding how to read it gives you a clear picture of whether your business is generating profit, where your money is going, and how your financial performance is trending over time.
+The profit and loss statement is one of the most important financial documents your UAE company produces.
+Understanding how to read it gives you a clear picture of your business's financial health.

 The Basic Structure

 Revenue is the total value of sales or services invoiced during the period.
-For a tech company, this might include consulting fees, software licence fees, project revenues, and retainer income.
 Revenue is recorded when it is earned — when the service is delivered or the product is sold — not when the cash is received.

 Cost of Sales (also called Cost of Goods Sold or Direct Costs) represents the costs directly associated with delivering your revenue.
 For a tech services company, this typically includes the salaries of technical staff working on client projects, subcontractor costs, and software licences purchased specifically for client work.